karma-runner/karma/docs/dev/02-contributing.md

-If you are thinking about making Testacular better, or you just want to hack on it, that’s great here are some tips to get you started.
+If you are thinking about making Karma better, or you just want to hack on it, that’s great here are some tips to get you started.

 ## Getting Started

 * Make sure you have a [GitHub account](https://github.com/signup/free)
-* [Submit](https://github.com/testacular/testacular/issues/new) a ticket for your issue, assuming one does not already exist.
+* [Submit](https://github.com/karma-runner/karma/issues/new) a ticket for your issue, assuming one does not already exist.
   * Clearly describe the issue including steps to reproduce when it is a bug.
   * Make sure you fill in the earliest version that you know has the issue.